 - How much time do you have in the entire meeting or workshop?

-- What is your level of comfort with going off script or dealing with unexpected things that may happen?
+- What is your comfort level with going off script or dealing with unexpected things that may happen?

 I have many experiential opening discussions and activity-based options, and from the questions above, we can figure something out.

-A good opening team building and meeting opener that I’ve been using lately is Hopes and Levels.
+Hopes and Levels is a good opening team building and meeting opener that I’ve been using lately.
 It works well because it:

 - keep the choice to participate with the person (autonomy)